Museum for the United Nations - UN Live: History

-The adoption of the Sustainable Development Goals in 2015 inspired the three cofounders Olafur Eliasson, Jan Mattsson, and Henrik Skovby to establish the Museum for the United Nations.
+The adoption of the Sustainable Development Goals in 2015 inspired the four cofounders Olafur Eliasson, Jan Mattsson, Emil Rostgaard Schelde, and Henrik Skovby to establish the Museum for the United Nations.
 One year later, then United Nations Secretary-General Ban Ki-moon formally endorsed the institution.
-Since 2019, UN Live is led by CEO Molly Fannon.
+Between 2019 and 2023 UN Live was led by Molly Fannon.
+In September 2023 Katja Iversen took over as CEO.

 Approach

-UN Live leverages cultural programmes, in the fields of film, art, faith, sports, games, comedy, and beyond, to connect and engage people globally and drive behavior change.
+UN Live leverages cultural programmes, in the fields of music, film, art, sports, games, comedy, and beyond, to connect and engage people globally and drive behavior change.
 This approach stems from empirical findings in the field of behavioural science that suggest that (mass) culture can shift norms and values and change individual behavior patterns.
 Thereby, mass culture communication can generate profound changes in social and environmental outcomes.

 Over the past years, UN Live launched several programmes, including a collaboration with two Bollywood productions thematizing the consequences of climate change and a digital artwork in partnership with Studio Olafur Eliasson and AKQA enhancing children’s voices within the climate agenda.

 During Climate Week NYC in 2022, UN Live supported by IKEA Foundation launched the programme ‘Global We for Climate Action’.
 The aim of the programme is to bring underrepresented voices, such as youth and indigenous people, and diversity into the global climate conversation and by doing so allow young people and communities most affected by climate change to have two-way conversations with world leaders.

 In collaboration with Shared Studios, a network of portals across 25+ locations is established.
 Portals are repurposed shipping containers that are equipped with large screens and high-quality audio to create immersive experiences and to enable real-live conversations across countries.
 During COP27, a portal will be set up in Sharm El-Sheik and connected to portals in various other locations, including Kigali, Rwanda; Erbil, Iraq and Mexico City, Mexico.

 Funding

-As an independent not-for-profit NGO registered in Copenhagen, Denmark, UN Live is privately funded with additional support from the Danish government and the city of Copenhagen.
+As an independent not-for-profit NGO registered in Copenhagen, Denmark, UN Live is privately funded by Foundation and independent supporters.